iamnitishsah/MediMind/MediMind-Backend/README.md

 ## Overview

-Clinqo is a medical clinic management API that allows healthcare professionals to:
+MediMind is a medical clinic management API that allows healthcare professionals to:
 - Register and authenticate as doctors
 - Manage patient records
 - Create and manage prescriptions